Measurement-Induced Dynamical Quantum Thermalization: Summary and Outlook

-\authorcontributions{Conceptualization, A.P. and J.K.; methodology, M.L., S.B. and J.K.; software, M.L. and S.B.; validation, M.L. and J.K.; formal analysis, M.L. and S.B.; investigation, M.L. and S.B.; resources, J.K.; data curation, M.L.; writing---original draft preparation, M.L. and J.K.; writing---review and editing, M.L., S.B., A.P. and J.K.; visualization, M.L.; supervision, A.P. and J.K.; project administration, J.K.; funding acquisition, J.K.
+\authorcontributions{\textls[-15]{Conceptualization, A.P. and J.K.; methodology, M.L., S.B. and J.K.; software, M.L. and S.B.; validation, M.L. and J.K.; formal analysis, M.L. and S.B.; investigation, M.L. and S.B.; resources, J.K.; data curation, M.L.; writing---original draft preparation, M.L. and J.K.;} writing---review and editing, M.L., S.B., A.P. and J.K.; visualization, M.L.; supervision, A.P. and J.K.; project administration, J.K.; funding acquisition, J.K.
 All authors have read and agreed to the published version of the manuscript.}

-\funding{This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – Cluster of Excellence “Matter and Light for Quantum Computing,” ML4Q (390534769), and through the DFG Collaborative Research Center CRC 185 OSCAR (277625399).}
+\funding{This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy---Cluster of Excellence “Matter and Light for Quantum Computing”, ML4Q (390534769), and through the DFG Collaborative Research Center CRC 185 OSCAR (277625399).
+S.B. acknowledges financial support by the Deutsche Akademische Austauschdienst (DAAD, German Academic Exchange Service) through the Working Internships in Science and Engineering (WISE) Program, 2019 (57460839).}